Attention at Rest Stays at Rest: Breaking Visual Inertia for Cognitive Hallucination Mitigation: Approach

-Identifying these tokens requires modeling accumulated attention trajectories rather than relying on instantaneous attention values.
 Let $\mathbf{A}_t^{(h)} \in \mathbb{R}^{N}$ denote the attention vector from the current query token to all tokens at decoding step $t$ in head $h$, where $N$ is the number of tokens.
-The attention weight assigned to token $j$ at step $t$ is the average attention across all heads:
+We define the attention assigned to token $j$ as the average over all heads:

 where $\mathbf{A}_{t, j}^{(h)}$ denotes the attention weight from the current query token to token $j$ in head $h$, and $H$ is the number of attention heads.